2. Remuneration system

 The remuneration of the Board of Directors and the Agricultural Council is fixed remuneration.
 The remuneration of Group Management comprises a fixed and a variable component.
 Variable means: depending on success and performance in the previous financial year in connection with defined objectives (“bonus”).
 The variable remuneration of a member of Group Management should not exceed 50 % of fixed remuneration.
 No long-term variable component has been implemented.
 For further information on this topic see section 2.3 Remuneration of Group Management.

-According to Article 29b of the Articles of Association Emmi AG, the company can issue equity securities, conversion or option rights, or other rights to equity securities to members of the Board of Directors, the Agricultural Council and Group Management as part of their remuneration.
+According to Article 29b of the Articles of Association of Emmi AG, the company can issue equity securities, conversion or option rights, or other rights to equity securities to members of the Board of Directors, the Agricultural Council and Group Management as part of their remuneration.
 Emmi currently intentionally forgoes share or option plans or other share ownership programmes.
 This is intended to ensure that the remuneration system remains straightforward and transparent.

 2.2 Remuneration of the Board of Directors and the Agricultural Council

 The remuneration of members of the Board of Directors and the Agricultural Council is not related to performance.
 It is therefore purely basic remuneration, which is paid in cash.
 It comprises a basic salary and compensation for attending meetings.
-The amount of the remuneration reflects the time and work which the members invest to fulfil their duties in the Board of Directors, the Agricultural Council and the committees, as well as in the two pension fund foundations.
+The amount of the remuneration reflects the time and work which the members invest to fulfil their duties in the Board of Directors, the Agricultural Council and the three committees, as well as in the two pension fund foundations.
 In particular, the members of the Board of Directors and the Agricultural Council do not receive any bonus payments or other financial benefits such as employee terms and conditions or discounted share options.
 They have no entitlement to services or non-cash benefits.

 Once a year, the Personnel and Compensation Committee assesses the remuneration of the Board of Directors compared to listed (small cap) and private Swiss companies.
 In doing so, it takes into account companies from the consumer goods sector with a similar level of internationalisation, together with firms based in the region from various sectors and of different sizes.
 Approximately 20 companies meeting the criteria given above, primarily from the food, machinery, plastics and retail industries, served as the comparison group.
-In addition, the Committee has access to a recent external benchmark study from 2017 which compared the remuneration of the Emmi Board of Directors to external salaries and analysed whether the current remuneration and remuneration structure were in line with the market.
+In addition, the Committee has access to an external benchmark study from 2017 which compared the remuneration of the Emmi Board of Directors with external salaries and analysed whether the current remuneration and remuneration structure were in line with the market.
 In the year under review, no external advisor was consulted regarding the remuneration structure.

 2.3 Remuneration of Group Management